Windscribe/Desktop-App/README.md

     - brew install p7zip

 ### Notes on building Windscribe
-To disable executable signature checks in helper, please run the build script with "private" argument.
+To disable executable signature checks in helper, please run the build script with "debug" argument.
 E.g.:
-    ./build_all.sh private
+    ./build_all.sh debug